Home

 __________________________________________________

-Payment can be made online using the link in the email.
+Payments can be made online using the link in the email.
 Pay with your checking account, debit, or credit card.
 Others, without an email will receive the invoice by postal service.
-Be sure to update your bank account information if sending a check.
-Some checks are still going to the address of the secretary from 6 years ago or past treasurer 2 years ago.
-The address where to send checks is on the invoice.
+Be sure to update your bank account information if sending a check via you back account.
+Some checks are still going to the address of the secretary from past years or past treasurer.
+Send to address shown on the invoice.

 Emails with invoices are from: